 MAFS.4.MD.1.2 Use the four operations to solve word problems I involving distances, intervals of time, and money, including problems involving simple fractions or decimals.
-Represent fractional quantities of distance intervals of time using linear models.
+Represent fractional quantities of distance and intervals of time using linear models.
 Science Physical Science SC.5.P.13.1 Identify familiar forces that cause objects to move, such as pushes or pulls, including gravity acting on falling objects.
 SC.5.P.13.2 Investigate and describe that the greater the force applied to it, the greater the change in motion of a given object.
-SC.5.P.13.4 Investigate and explain that when a force is applied to an object but it does not move, it is because another opposing force is being applied by something in the environment so that the forces are balan Earth and Space S Science SC.5.E.7.1 Create a model to explain the parts of the water cycle.
-Water can be a gas, a liquid, or a solid and can back and forth from one state to another.
-SC.5.E.7.2 Recognize that the ocean is an integral part of the water cycle and is connected to all of Earth's wate reservoirs via evaporation and precipitation processes.
-SC.5.E.7.4 Distinguish among the various forms of precipitation (rain, snow, sleet, and hail), making connections the weather in a particular place and time.
-MAFS
+SC.5.P.13.4 Investigate and explain that when a force is applied to an object but it does not move, it is because another opposing force is being applied by something in the environment so that the forces are balanced.
+5 Earth and Space Sci ence 5 SC.5.E.7.1 Create a model to explain the parts of the water cycle.
+Water can be a gas, a liquid, or a solid and can go back and forth from one state to another.
+SC.5.E.7.2 Recognize that the ocean is an integral part of the water cycle and is connected to all of Earth's water reservoirs via evaporation and precipitation processes.
+SC.5.E.7.4 Distinguish among the various forms of precipitation (rain, snow, sleet, and hail), making connections to the weather in a particular place and time.
+MAFS Numbers and Oper ation in Base Ten

-MAFS.5.NBT.2.5 Fluently multiply multi-digit whole numbers using the standard algorithm.
+5 Fluently multiply multi-digit whole numbers using the standard algorithm.